What is Alopecia Areata?

 Pathogenesis:

 Normally, the immune system is known to protect the body from bacteria and viruses.
 It is a shield that prevents them from entering the body.
-In autoimmune disorders like alopecia, there is a dysfunction in the immune system, and it fails to recognize the body’s own tissues.
-In alopecia areata, the immune system mistakenly attacks the hair follicles (a structure from which the hair grows), resulting in circular coin-sized bald patches, which may increase in size and in number over time.
+In autoimmune disorders like alopecia, there is a dysfunction in the immune system, failing to recognize the body’s own tissues.
+In alopecia areata, the immune system mistakenly attacks the hair follicles (a structure from which the hair grows), resulting in circular coin-sized bald patches, which may increase in size and number over time.
 However, the exact cause of what triggers the immune system to cause hair loss is still unknown.
 Microscopically, it has been observed that the hair follicles (hair roots) are attacked by lymphocytes (immune cells) during the anagen (hair growing) phase, thereby resulting in hair loss.

 Alopecia areata affects individuals who are genetically predisposed to develop this condition.
 This hair loss can be spontaneously seen anywhere on the body.
 It can also be a gradual phenomenon, where hair loss goes unnoticed initially.
 It is often mistaken for hair thinning or female pattern or male pattern baldness in the initial stages.
 Alopecia areata is a condition wherein many individuals go into remission (a symptom-free period), and symptoms recur again after a few years.
-It is often seen that people suffering from alopecia areata have a family history of other autoimmune diseases, such as diabetes, underactive thyroid (hypothyroidism), and rheumatoid arthritis, which make them prone to contract this disease.
+It is often seen that people suffering from alopecia areata have a family history of other autoimmune diseases, such as diabetes, underactive thyroid (hypothyroidism), and rheumatoid arthritis, which make them prone to contracting this disease.

 Prevalence: